Club Room Redux: Dinner and A Show

 And once the show is over, say yes to the Grand Sundae—an absolutely sinful concoction of caramel ice cream, candied popcorn and peanuts topped with a warm chocolate sauce… Decadence was a pillar of the Jazz Age after all!
 Of course, if sweets don’t delight your palate, take yourself over to the Bar Room for an after-dinner cocktail.
 You’ll find the same hand-crafted mixology the Club Room is known for among the glitz and elegance of its decor and equally stylish clientele.

 And though the after-show DJs may take you sonically right back to the present, the Club Room maintains a sense of timelessness.
 Adorning every wall, you’ll find oversized black and white portraiture from Terry O’Neill, a photographer most famous for photographing the glitterati in the 1960s.
-With so many callouts to the past mixing so seamlessly with the present, the Club Room reminds you that a night on the town is an unchanging thing.
+With so many callouts to the past mixing seamlessly with the present, the Club Room reminds you that a night on the town is an unchanging thing.
 And what better way to experience that enduring experience than with a classic: dinner and a show, Club Room-style.

 WORDS Hillary Sproul